 Crested geckos need space to climb on branches and plants, and they can be fed a commercially available diet made specifically for crested geckos since they eat more than just insects.
 Though they can be handled and are generally docile, they do tend to be skittish, so they are a bit trickier to handle than leopard geckos.

 Crested geckos can have a lifespan in captivity of 15 to 20 years.

 African Fat Tailed Geckos

 The care of an African fat-tailed gecko is similar to that of a leopard gecko.
-A 20-gallon tank is sufficient, no special UVB lighting is required, and a diet of gut loaded, calcium dusted crickets and other insects will suit them just fine.
-They are also quite... docile but may take some time to adjust to handling as they can be stressed more easily than a leopard gecko.
+A 20-gallon tank is sufficient, no special UVB lighting is required.
+A diet of gut-loaded, calcium-dusted crickets and other insects will suit them just fine.
+They are also quite docile but may take some time to adjust to handling, as they can be stressed more easily than a leopard gecko.

-African fat-tailed geckos have about the same lifespan as a leopard gecko and also grow to be about the same size as them.
+African fat-tailed geckos have about the same lifespan as leopard geckos and also grow to be about the same size.